We will fight for you.

 Frequently Asked Questions Regarding Personal Injury Law in Atlanta, GA

-When the time comes to choose a personal injury lawyer in Atlanta, you may be faced with specific questions and concerns.
+When the time comes to choose an Atlanta personal injury attorney, you may be faced with specific questions and concerns.
 We’ll be addressing some of the most common issues below.

-Do You Have to File a Personal Injury Suit Within a Specific Time Period in Georgia?
+Do You Have to File a Personal Injury Lawsuit Within a Specific Time Period in Georgia?

 In most cases, the statute of limitations in personal injury law cases in Atlanta and across Georgia is two years, starting from the time of the incident, as detailed in 2020 Georgia Code Title 9.
 While this is a good rule of thumb, there are exceptions based on specific situations.